metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `abort_compaction_outside_window` (Boolean) AbortCompactionOutsideWindow stops compaction processes when the process moves outside the window.
+- `abort_compaction_outside_window` (Boolean) AbortCompactionOutsideWindow stops compaction processes when theprocess moves outside the window.
 - `end` (String) End is a wallclock time, in the form HH:MM, when a compaction should stop.
 - `start` (String) Start is a wallclock time, in the form HH:MM, when a compaction is permitted to start.